 - you have a family, you need your own house, but you can’t afford to buy

 - you find it unbearable living with your parents.
-And I don’t mean teeny-boppy bullshit like “my mum won’t let play out after 8pm”, I mean issues like, “my mum beats me with a toothpick for joy”
+And I don’t mean teeny-bop bullshit like “my mum won’t let play out after 8pm”, I mean issues like, “my mum beats me with a toothpick for joy”

-- you’re a student attending a University far away from home
+- you’re a student

 - you don’t want the responsibility of a mortgage nor do you want to stick around in the same place for longer than one minute.
-I get it, I understand; I’m hip, i’m cool.
+I get it, I understand; I’m hip, I’m cool.

-- Asylum seekers, refugees, or anyone else sneaking into the country; you have no place to stay and you certainly don’t have enough money to buy.
+- Asylum seekers, refugees, or anyone sneaking into the country; you have no place to stay and you certainly don’t have enough money to buy.

 The benefits of buying a house

 All common sense of course, but just for quick a reminder: